untidy-hair/service_object/README.md

 ```

 ## Usage (What you need to know)
+1. How to implement your code
+  - Inherit ServiceObject::Base in your service class.
+  - Your service class needs to call `super` in its initializer for now.
+  - Define your methods in the service.
+  - Make your service method raise an error whenever it fails.
+  (By default, ServiceObject::Base\#result will return false and ServiceObject::Base\#error_messages will have error message.)
+  - For error cases, override and customize ServiceObject::Base\#process_exception(e) to handle exceptions in your own way.
+  As a best practice, process only expected errors but re-raise unexpected errors.
+(See Sample 2 below)
+  By default, all `StandardError` will be caught and the error messages will be stored in `@errors` that thus will be accessible through `#error_messages`.
+  - Implement your controller with `run` or `execute` method and put your service methods inside the block.

-1. Interfaces for controllers
+2. Interfaces for controllers
+  - ServiceObject::Base\#run(#execute): Put your service methods in order in the \#run block.
+(See samples below.)
-  - ServiceObject::Base\#result: If all the service process goes well so far, it returns true.
+  - ServiceObject::Base\#result: If all the service process goes well, it returns true.
 Otherwise it returns false.
   - ServiceObject::Base\#error_messages: Returns an array of error messages.

-2. Conventions
-  - Inherit ServiceObject::Base in your service class.
-  - Your service class needs to call "super()" in its initializer for now.
-(This may be changed in the future.)
-  - Change @result to false in service object whenever your service fails.
-  - Add an error string to @errors in service object whenever your service fails.
-  - It's often convenient that all service methods return boolean to control the flow easily (see samples.)

 3. Other utility methods
-  - ServiceObject::Base\#logger is delegated to Rails.logger
+  - ServiceObject::Base\#logger is available (delegated to Rails.logger)
-  - ServiceObject::Base\#transaction is delegated to ActiveRecord::Base.transaction
+  - ServiceObject::Base\#transaction is available (delegated to ActiveRecord::Base.transaction)
   - ServiceObject::Base\#flattened_active_model_error(private) changes ActiveModel error
-to a string so that the error gets easy to add to @errors
+to a string so that the error gets easy to add to `@errors`

 ## Sample 1